OmeGak/dotfiles/README.md

 [framework](https://github.com/holman/dotfiles) and kept on tweaking it until my changes were too big to keep up with upstream and decided to maintain my own.
-Holman's dotfiles were an easy way to get into shell customization and system automation and a decent amount of the code in these dotfiles stem or are inspired from his original project.
+Holman's dotfiles were an easy way to get into shell customization and system automation and a decent amount of the code in these dotfiles stems or is inspired from his original project.